cylc/cylc-admin/docs/proposal-cli-wfs-authentication.md

 6. What **algorithms &/or standards** to use (see also Q9)?
 Notably for:
     * tokenisation (signing, verification, etc.);
     * encryption, if used;
-7. How shall we provide any **related information required to identify e.g. jobs**:
+7. How shall we provide any **related information required to identify jobs**:
-    * incorporated it into the token?
+    * incorporate it into the token?
     * just have it alongside the token (exposing it, but does that matter)?
 8. Which **location** shall we use **to store** the token(s)?
     * Somewhere under each workflow's ``.service`` as before?